 - No shoes on the mat

-A lot of these are self explanatory but Jiu Jitsu is centered around respect.
-These rules are set in place to follow this standard and to ensure everyone is able to practice safely and efficiently.
+A lot of these are self-explanatory but Jiu-Jitsu is centered around respect.
+These rules are set in place to follow this standard and to ensure everyone can practice safely and efficiently.

 It is essentially a phrase used to show verbal agreement, show respect and build morale.

 So when you hear it directed at you, know it's a positive thing!